Oats, Rice Bran and Flax Meal in Performance Horse Diets (revised)

 While the rice bran has almost four times the fat content of whole oats, it is lower in TDN (Total Digestive Nutrients) and is considerably lower in NDF (easily digested fiber).
 Since fat is what we are after when feeding rice bran, it is important to look at the fatty acid content.

 The two most important essential fatty acids are Omega-3 (O3) and Omega-6 (06).
-Rice bran has considerably more O6 than O3 as does the oats, therefore we really need something to balance these volatile fatty acids, the ideal ratio being closer to
+Rice bran has considerably more O6 than O3 than does the oats, therefore we really need something to balance these volatile fatty acids, the ideal ratio being closer to 4:1 (O6:O3)

 Flax seed’s antioxidants include about 1% by weight of lignans (complex polyphenolics) and an additional 1% of simple polyphenolics.
 In addition, flax seed contains significant concentrations of tocopherols, tocotrienols and phytic acid.10